 You enter the water from the old boat ramp.
 It is an uneven and slippery surface, so footwear is a good idea.

 Once in the water you can choose to snorkel along one side or the other.
 We recommend you snorkel out one side, not far past the rocky point, then back the way you came.
 The swim across the bay is fairly long and boring because it drops off to a deep sandy bottom.
 The area isn’t so big that it would be too much of a swim to explore both sides in one snorkel.
+We usually swim out about 800 feet on the left side and 500 feet on the right side.
 Keep in mind as you swim farther out that you are in more exposed ocean.
 So waves, surge, wind, and current are things to keep a watch on.

 If you enjoy to freedive, this is a great spot.
 Freediving down the side of the wall around the big coral encrusted boulders is a great experience.